cooperlab/TCGAIntegrator/README.md

 ## TCGAIntegrator
 TCGAIntegrator is a tool for building python variables taht contain sample-level integrated views of TCGA projects.
-Given a disease type, TCGAIntegrator will use Firehose (Broad Institute) to programmatically access databases at the Broad Institute Genome Data Analysis Center to download the latest clinical, mutation, arm-level copy number, focal copy number, protein expression and gene/mRNA expression data.
+Given a disease type, TCGAIntegrator will use Firehose (developed by the Broad Institute) to programmatically access databases at the Broad Institute Genome Data Analysis Center to download and integrate the latest clinical, mutation, arm-level copy number, focal copy number, protein expression and gene/mRNA expression data.
 User provided thresholds are used with Mutsig2CV and GISTIC2 analyses to filter non-significant mutation and copy number events from the integration.
 A standard set of Clinical Data Elements (CDEs) are defined and integrated by default to capture basic demographic (age, gender, race) survival (time-to-event and vital status at last followup) and treatment (radiation therapy) information.
 Additional CDEs and their descriptions can be found here: https://tcga-data.nci.nih.gov/docs/dictionary/.
+A full list of available projects from Firehose is available here: https://gdac.broadinstitute.org/.

 ## Dependencies
 TCGAIntegrator requires the *requests*, *firebrowse* and *numpy* packages.